CyndaZ42/pizza-parlor/README.md

 >Test: "It should return a Pizza object with two properties for toppings and size"
 >Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
 >Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" }
+>
+>Test: "It should return a Pizza object with three properties for toppings, amount of toppings, and size"
+>Code: const myPizza = new Pizza(["anchovies", "pineapple"], 5, "medium");
+>Expected Output: Pizza { toppings: ["anchovies", "pineapple"], amountOfToppings: 5, size: "medium" }

 ## License